firebase/firebase-tools/src/frameworks/docs/sveltekit.md

 ## Server-side rendering

 Firebase supports both server-side rendering and a mix of prerendering and SSR.
-Pages are rendered on the server at runtime by default but you can opt-in to prerendering for certain routes by adding `export const prerender = true` to the relevant `+layout.js` or `+page.js` files.
+Unless you are using `@sveltejs/adapter-static`, all pages are rendered on the server at runtime by default but you can opt-in to prerendering for certain routes by adding `export const prerender = true` to the relevant `+layout.js` or `+page.js` files.
 See detailed instructions in the [SvelteKit documentation](https://kit.svelte.dev/docs/page-options).

 ## Deployment

 If you wish to deploy an entirely static site, install and configure `@sveltejs/adapter-static`.
-The static files will be hosted entirely on Firebase Hosting, no Cloud Functions required.
+The static files will be deployed entirely on Firebase Hosting, no Cloud Functions required.

 If you have a mix of static and server-rendered pages, it is not necessary to install a special deployment adapter.
 Leave the default configuration of `@sveltejs/adapter-auto`.
 The necessary Cloud Functions will be created and deployed.